mezzio/mezzio-authentication-session/docs/book/v1/requiring-authentication.md

 # Configuring Handlers To Require Authentication

 In the [previous chapter](login-handler.md), we detailed writing a handler to display a login form for submitting credentials.
-That handler has the form post to the original URL in order to validate the credentials.
+That handler then redirects back to the original URL that required authentication.

 This means that the original handler needs to have the `AuthenticationMiddleware` as part of its pipeline.